 — To Become A Hacker, Eric Steven Raymond

-Paul Graham writes about differences between speaking and writing in terms of idea generation and presentation.
+Paul Graham writes about the differences between speaking and writing in terms of idea generation and presentation.

 Having good ideas is most of writing well.
 If you know what you’re talking about, you can say it in the plainest words and you’ll be perceived as having a good style.
 With speaking it’s the opposite: having good ideas is an alarmingly small component of being a good speaker. […] Occasionally the stimulation of talking to a live audience makes you think of new things, but in general this is not going to generate ideas as well as writing does, where you can spend as long on each sentence as you want.

 — Writing and Speaking, Paul Graham

-Nowhere is the need to write well so obvious as in design of digital applications and services.
-The old world of paper forms, knobs, and physical buttons is dwarfed by a screen that serves as a portal to a completely new universe.
+Nowhere is the need to write well so evident as in the design of digital applications and services.
+The old world of paper forms, knobs, and physical buttons is dwarfed by a screen that connects to an entirely new universe.
 Digital interfaces are fluid and complex, requiring clear instructions to navigate.
 The line between delighting people and making them frustrated is thin.

 I’ve been working as a designer for years now.
 I can come up with a narrative and write solid user interface copy.
 Despite that, I’m humbled every time I work with professional copywriters or user researchers.
 They take my words, throw out half of them, rearrange the rest, and make everything twice as clear.
 It’s always so obvious when I read the results that I wonder why I didn’t write it like that in the first place.
 The answer is simple—years of practice and experience.
 Or maybe just pure magic.